visika/tesi-magistrale/thesis.typ

 = Introduction

 Molecular crystals represent a significant area of study within materials science due to their diverse applications in fields such as pharmaceuticals, electronics, and renewable energy.
+Computational approaches play an important role in molecular crystals research, as their application can aid experiments toward prediction of stable phases with targeted properties.
 In drug development, for instance, the properties of molecular crystals directly influence the effectiveness and delivery of medications, as exemplified in @fig:paracetamol-tableting. @blagdenCrystalEngineeringActive2007
 Beyond pharmaceuticals, these materials are key to advancing technologies involving semiconductors and energy storage systems, given their tunable electronic and optical properties. @reddyMechanicalPropertiesMolecular2010 @martinsTemperaturePressureInducedProton2009 @karkiImprovingMechanicalProperties2009 @reillyUnderstandingRoleVibrations2013